E9130D/CANCLUSTER/README.md

 Feel free to make tutorials or anything similar

 Any Selling of this is forbidden, just dont scam people please.

+Use this on your own risk, dont blame me if your house catches fire from bad wiring lol.